ASICS GEL-NIMBUS 26 Running Shoe Review

 • Bad energy return.

-The ASICS GEL-NIMBUS 26 provides a decent amount of cushioning.
-It's especially well-cushioned at the forefoot and the heel at higher forces, making it a good option for heavier runners.
+The ASICS GEL-NIMBUS 26 provides a good amount of cushioning.
+It's especially well-cushioned in the heel at higher forces, making it a good option for heavier runners and heel strikers.

 Pros